 Inside the shoe, the insoles should provide enough cushioning to absorb the shock of those thousands of steps you’ll take in a day.
 There are three areas that need proper support: the arch, the ball of the foot, and the heel.
 The heel can support as much as 25% of your body weight.
 Shoes with removable insoles allow you to adjust the amount of support or cushion you need for your specific foot shape and activity level.

-The bottoms of your shoes are just as important.
-Soles should provide traction and keep you from slipping.
-Then there’s the matter of heels.
 Ideally, your shoe should provide slight elevation, either from the outside heel or the inside, thicker sole at the back of the shoe.
 The part of the shoe that wraps around the back of your heel, the counter, needs to be firm enough to support and protect your ankles.
 When standing and moving, the back of your heel should fit snugly into the counter, not slide up and down while you walk.

 If your feet are two different sizes, buy shoes to fit the larger foot.
 Choose shoes with removable insoles and flat spacers.
 Add the inserts and spacers to the shoe on the smaller foot to adjust the volume inside the shoe.

 Fashion vs Function - You can now have Both!

 While it used to be far more difficult to find shoes that both looked and felt great, ICS shoe manufacturers have found the right balance between fashion and function.
 Today there are many choices of good looking shoes that will fit your feet and keep them healthy and happy.
 We’re here to help you find the perfect fit for your feet.

 encourages you to find the Perfect Fitting Shoe and not suffer from pain and discomfort.
 ICS Personal Fitting Specialist's are here to help you find just the right shoe for your lifestyle.
 Call Your Personal Fitting Specialist today at (877) 553-5544